econoalchemist/RoninDojo-Tanto/02_Connecting.md

  <img src="assets/Tanto07.jpg">
 </p>

 The Tanto will automatically power on and start the initial configuration process.
 Ensure that the power is not interrupted during the automatic initial configuration process.
-Now you are ready to login to the Tanto through the web interface.
+This process takes roughly 10 minutes and you will notice the red light illuminate underneath the Tanto once this process is finished.
+Then, you will be ready to login to the Tanto through the web interface.